onflow/scheduledtransactions-scaffold/EXAMPLE.md

 - Priority `1` = Medium.
 You can use `0` = High or `2` = Low.
 - `executionEffort` must be >= 10 (1000 is a safe example value).
-- With `--block-time 1s`, blocks seal automatically; after ~3 seconds your scheduled callback should execute.
+- With `--block-time 1s`, blocks seal automatically; after ~3 seconds your scheduled transaction should execute.

 ## 6) Verify the counter incremented